DHTMLX/docs-suite/docs/grid/api/grid_aftercollapse_event.md

 # afterCollapse

-@short: fires after collapsing a tree node
+@short: fires after collapsing a row that contains child rows

 :::note
 The event works: